terrazzoapp/terrazzo/packages/plugin-sass/README.md

 The answer is that **CSS variables have no typechecking.** If, say, your tokens were renamed, or you made a typo, you would never know!
 You would just have broken styles.
 However, **using the Sass plugin in CSS variable mode** gives you all the advantages of CSS variables but with the typechecking of Sass so that you’ll never have a single broken style.

-Keep in mind, however, enabling CSS Variable Mode does come with a few caveats:

 **Pros**

 - Get automatic mode inheritance from CSS variables (such as light/dark mode)